okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-app-overview/index.md

 1. Create an integration phase

-   * When you're constructing your Okta integration, you can post a question on the [Okta Developer Forum](https://devforum.okta.com/).
+   * When you're constructing your Okta integration, you can post a question on the [Okta Developer Forum](https://devforum.okta.com/) or submit your question to <developers@okta.com>.

 1. Submit an integration phase